rabbitmq/rabbitmq-website/site/logging.md

 rabbitmq-diagnostics -n rabbit@target-host log_tail -N 300
 </pre>

-This will load and print last lines from the log file for the default sink.
+This will load and print last lines from the log file.
 If only console logging is enabled, this command will fail with a "file not found" (`enoent`) error.

 To continuously inspect as a stream of log messages as they are appended to a file,